sosokokos/sosokokos/README.md

+👋 About Me
-👋 Hi, I'm Daniel, a Computing Science student at Simon Fraser University, who is deeply passionate about solving complex challenges across diverse domains.
+I’m Daniel Surina, a 4th-year Computing Science student at Simon Fraser University, passionate about solving complex problems across diverse domains.
+My academic and professional experiences have equipped me with strong expertise in software design, artificial intelligence, algorithms, computer networks, databases, and operating systems.

-👀 Passionate about anything tech related, my academic journey has equipped me with a strong foundation in Data Structures, Algorithms, UI/UX Design, and more.
-I've led projects like a Natural Language Processing application integrating LangChain API and Pinecone, and a Python application interfacing with SQL databases.
-Leadership roles in the IT Squad and SFU Ski and Snowboarding Club have honed my management skills.
+💡 Skills & Technologies

-🌱 I'm skilled in Python, C+++, Java, SQL, and familiar with tools like GitHub, VSCode, Xcode and Android Studio.
-Let's connect and explore the future of technology together!
+Proficient in Python, C++, Java, and SQL, with hands-on experience using GitHub, VS Code, Xcode, and Android Studio.
+I thrive in both individual and collaborative environments, leveraging my technical and leadership skills to drive impactful solutions.

+🚀 Projects & Experience
+Some of my favourite projects that I have worked on in the past:
+- [**Patent Similarity Analyzer**](https://github.com/sosokokos/your-repo-name) – A Python-based tool integrating **LangChain API and Pinecone** to extract and analyze similar patents efficiently.
+- [**Natural Language Processing Application**](https://github.com/sosokokos/your-repo-name) – Designed a system utilizing custom datasets to enhance AI-driven query responses.
+- [**Python & SQL Interface**](https://github.com/sosokokos/your-repo-name) – Built an interactive application to query and modify relational databases.

+📫 Let’s connect and explore the future of technology together!
+🔗 GitHub